 - Ham and pork roast are initially the same.
 They are merely the hind leg of a hog.
 However, ham is the leg meat that is prepared in various ways, including aging, curing, cooking, or smoking it.

 - Hams that are bought in the store are typically wet or brine water cured.
+What does cured ham mean?
 Hams are cured in this way by injecting the meat with salt, brown sugar, sodium nitrate, sodium nitrite, sodium phosphate, sodium erythorbate, water, and even flavorings.